RafaInformatico/e-meca/README.md

 # e-meca
 Typing speed practice plugin for Office Word.

-Mainly oriented to improving typing speed for typewriting for public examination.
-It allows you to set a text model and a time to test your speed.
-It has countdown, error detection, end test alarm, and detailed scores with characters per minute.
+Mainly oriented to improving typing speed for public examination.
+It allows user to set a text model and a time to test the speed.
+It has start countdown, error detection, end alarm, and detailed scores with; characters per minute, keys pressed, characters, characters deleted and errors.

-The text to be written has to be printed as is not seen in the screen.
-You can open another window with the model but it will not be as similar to the real test.
+The text to be written should be printed to simulate the real test.
+Or the user can open another window with the model.